Ergodic Formalism for topological Attractors and historic behavior: Topological Baire ergodicity

-From the classical theory of Uniformly Hyperbolic Dynamical Systems, given an Axiom A $C^1$ diffeomorphisms $f:M\circlearrowleft$ defined on a compact manifold, the tangent space at each $x\in M$ splits into two complementary directions $T_xM=\EE^s\oplus\EE^u$ such that the derivative contracts on the ``stable'' direction $\EE^s$ and expands on the ``unstable'' direction $\EE^u$ , at uniform rates.
-Moreover, for every $x\in M$, $W_f^s(x)$ is, locally (\footnote{ For every $p\in W_f^s(x)$ and a small $\varepsilon>0$, the connected component $N$ of $W_f^s(x)\cap B_{\varepsilon}(p)$ containing $p$ is a submanifold with $T_pN=\EE^s(p)$.}), a manifold tangent to $\EE^s$.
+From the classical theory of Uniformly Hyperbolic Dynamical Systems, given a $C^1$ Anosov diffeomorphism $f:M\circlearrowleft$ defined on a compact manifold, the tangent space at each $x\in M$ splits into two complementary directions $T_xM=\EE^s\oplus\EE^u$ such that the derivative contracts on the ``stable'' direction $\EE^s$ and expands on the ``unstable'' direction $\EE^u$ , at uniform rates.
+Moreover, for every $x\in M$, $W_f^s(x)$ is, locally (\footnote{ For every $p\in W_f^s(x)$ and a small enough $\varepsilon>0$, the connected component $N$ of $W_f^s(x)\cap B_{\varepsilon}(p)$ containing $p$ is a submanifold with $T_pN=\EE^s(p)$.}), a sub-manifold of $M$ tangent to $\EE^s$.
 As the asymptotical behavior of the points in $W_f^s(x)$ are the same, we may restrict, in the definition of ergodicity, to invariant set that are equal to its stable set.
-This reduces the collection of allowed invariant sets producing a weaker definition of ergodicity called $u$-ergodicity (\footnote{ This name comes from the fact that belonging to a stable set is an equivalence relation ($x\sim y$ if $x\in W_f^s(y)$) and from the idea that by grouping the points on stable manifolds, we are making a kind of quotient by $\sim$ and so, seeing only the unstable behavior of the dynamics.}).
-The concept of $u$-ergodicity was introduced by Alves, Dias, Pinheiro and Luzzatto \cite{ADLP} for non (necessarily) invariant Borel probabilities, in this section we adapted it to Baire ergodicity.
+This reduces the collection of allowed invariant sets producing a weaker definition of ergodicity called $u$-ergodicity (\footnote{ This name comes from the fact that belonging to a stable set is an equivalence relation ($x\sim y$ if $x\in W_f^s(y)$), and from the idea that by grouping the points on stable manifolds, we are making a kind of quotient by $\sim$ and so (in a hyperbolic context) seeing only the unstable behavior of the dynamics.}).
+The concept of $u$-ergodicity was introduced by Alves, Dias, Pinheiro and Luzzatto \cite{ADLP} for non (necessarily) invariant measures, in this section we adapted it to Baire ergodicity.